What is a conventional fixed-rate mortgage?

 No interest rate surprises

-With a fixed-rate mortgage, the interest rate won't change for the life of your loan, protecting you from the possibility of rising interest rates.
+With a fixed-rate mortgage or a conventional loan, the interest rate won't change for the life of your loan, protecting you from the possibility of rising interest rates.

 The best fixed rate